kkuderko/raspberry-pi-status-monitor/README.md

 This will give you a quick glimpse if your Pi is up and running and you can incorporate this information into some wall dashboard for example.

 My initial idea was to send the information to the external dashing or smashing https://github.com/Smashing/smashing dashboard but I was unable to make it work on my godaddy hosted webserver, so I made just a single tile.
 This way I can quickly check on my mobile if the Pi is up.
-As a next step I'd like to have a email notification if the Pi goes offline (i.e heartbeat was longer than 30 min ago)

 <h3>What you need is:</h3>